Villa Rentals in Crete

 Crete, an island in Greece, is renowned for its natural beauty and diverse landscapes, speckled with mountain ranges and dotted with caves.
 The most dramatic features though are the spectacular gorges that cut through the mountains and spill out to sea.
 The rugged interior is interspersed with vast plateaus and fertile plains.
 The east boasts Europe's only palm-tree forest beach and the south coast has some of the most stunning beaches and isolated coves.

 Greece has a typical Mediterranean climate, which lends itself to mild and often wet winters and dry summers.
 The country is mostly sunny throughout the year.
 The northern part of the country can be very cold during the winters, even receiving snow in some areas.
 Winter is milder to the south.
 Simply put, the weather in Greece is perfect for holidaymakers and renting a villa.

-The almost guaranteed summer sunshine (on average Crete has more sunny days than any other Greek island) makes Crete the perfect destination for a beach and pool focused holiday.
-Hundreds of sandy beaches - some almost deserted even during the peak summer months - are a perfect retreat from the rigors of city life.
+The almost guaranteed summer sunshine (on average Crete has more sunny days than any other Greek island) makes Crete the perfect destination for a beach and pool-focused holiday.
+Hundreds of sandy beaches - some almost deserted even during the peak summer months - are a perfect retreat from the rigours of city life.

 For those looking for a little more excitement, there are the gorges and mountains to explore.
 Adventures include trekking, caving, mountaineering, cycling, climbing, and hiking.
-Those enjoying walking will find them (well mapped) coastal walks along the South coast, a delightful.
+Those enjoying walking will find the (well mapped) coastal walks along the South coast, delightful.